 There is expanded recognition that the Internet and ICTs can be key enablers for Human Rights.

-The Internet should remain open.
-An open Internet empowers users to seek, received and impart information regardless of frontiers and users should benefit from the same human rights safeguards both online and offline.

-Technical measures that restrict Internet access should be only be enacted after due consideration has been given to their impact on the rights of individuals’.

-Respect privacy and handle personal data ethically.
-Ethical handling of data implies the provision of adequate safeguards to ensure objectively justified data uses; independent, transparent, judicial and community oversight, accountability and the assurance of access to rights of objection and remedy.Arbitrary blocking of content may impede the legitimate data and information flows necessary for economic development and limit the enjoyment of basic human rights.
-Stakeholders should oppose such measures.

 Efforts aimed at strengthening the role of ICT and social media as an enabler of citizen-participation in policy and decision-making at the local; regional and global level, should be strengthened.

 Develop ethical guidelines through inclusive processes based on human rights and universal values.

-Proactive measures to combat intolerance should be pursued without banning speech or restricting freedom of expression.
+ProaActive measures to combat intolerance should be pursued without banning speech or restricting freedom of expression.
 Laws must be put in place to deter and punish those who go beyond speaking and engage in acts of discrimination and violence.

 UNESCO and its Information for All Program (IFAP) efforts are establishing criteria for assessing ways of enhancing discussion, building capacity for decision-making at national and regional levels, and conducting research to measuring developments in the field of information ethics.